 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Meditating upon bhagavAn’s quality of not rejecting any one due to their defects and not accepting any one due their qualities (i.e., being neutral towards every one), my mind will not leave his proximity; my tongue will sing this thiruvAimozhi; my body will dance like being possessed by a divine force.
+Meditating upon bhagavAn’s quality of not rejecting anyone due to his/her defects and not accepting any one due his/her qualities (i.e., being neutral towards everyone), my mind will not leave his proximity; my tongue will sing this thiruvAimozhi; my body will dance like being possessed by a divine force.

-Repetition of “en” (mine) exhibits AzhwAr‘s great pleasure in engagement of different types of kainkarayam.
-“EkAram” (exclusiveness) which is identified in “mananE” is applied for all three verbs (vidAthu, pAdum, Adum).
+Repetition of “en” (mine) exhibits AzhwAr‘s great pleasure in engagement of his three faculties (of mind, speech and action).
+“EkAram” (exclusiveness) which is identified in “mananE” is applied for all three activities (vidAdhu, pAdum, Adum).

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam